My Approach to Helping

 There are so many therapists with so many degrees (LCSW, LPC, LMFT, etc) and each one has their own style of therapy.
 I am not saying one style or degree is better than another, but we are relational beings and we do not get along with everyone.
 We do not share the same beliefs as everyone else.
 The most important aspect of therapy is the therapeutic relationship.
 People will come see me who have had negative experiences in the past.
 I strive to make the experience as healing as possible from the initial contact and if it does not seem I am a good fit for you, I will help you find another therapist; no questions asked.

 What I Say to People Concerned about the Therapy Process

-You are involved in every step of the process.
+You will be involved in every step of the process.
 From the initial contact, I will let you know what to expect from our sessions and what to expect from each on-going session.
 You are never in the dark.
 I start each session with an explanation of what we will be doing that day and end each session doing our session note together and asking you to fill out a form with four questions to ensure I am giving you what you need.
 If the scores drop, I come back to you with what I believe I can do to improve the sessions and ask you to tell me what I can do to improve the sessions.
 If this is not enough, I will help you find another therapist.